 TEN: Did a household member go to prison?

-The ACEs survey is not intended to serve as a diagnostic tool.
+Review the interactive Adverse Childhood Experiences survey below to understand what it can reveal to people of all ages.
+The ACEs survey is not provided here to serve as a diagnostic tool.
 It is provided to promote awareness of ACEs and encourage dialogue about the impact of adversity and potential trauma.

 Reflecting on the results

 Much is written on what an ACEs score can tell an individual.
 Currently, there are more than 1,000 books on childhood trauma listed on Amazon, most having a self-help/behavioral health care lens.

 Unsurprisingly, the levels of adverse childhood experiences like those listed above can predict to a degree all kinds of risky behavior later on in life.
 If too many ACEs are experienced during childhood, pretty soon the risk of suicide, alcoholism, illicit drug use, prescription drug misuse, smoking, severe obesity, depression, risky sexual behaviors and sexually transmitted diseases go through the roof.
 Untreated trauma caused by ACEs may diminish one’s capacity to learn, acquire and hold down a job, have healthy intimate relationships, and be a successful parent.